welschmoor/GUIDE-Mac-Shortcuts-like-on-Windows/README.md

 - Now you can CTRL+Left or right to jump through words in text
 - You can now CTRL+Shift+Left or right to select one word
-- And the last like as it says deleteWordBackward will make your CTRL+Backspace delete one word
+- And as the last line in the file says deleteWordBackward will make your CTRL+Backspace delete one word

 #### Misc